atubo/online-judge/docs/journal.md

 ### 08/02
 * [Leetcode 320] Generalized Abbreviation: DP
+* [Leetcode 323] Number of Connected Components in an Undirected Graph: DFS

 ### 08/01
 * [Leetcode 317] Shortest Distance from All Buildings: 对每个 building